This smallish pear tree has a bearing and leaves that closely resemble those of the weeping willow.

 Flowering – March-April

+Wispy leaves and sometimes weeping branches make willow-leaf pear a great ornamental tree in the garden.
 An outstanding ornamental pear tree, willow-leaved pear grows just the right size for a small garden.

 Planting willow leaf pear